-- Best Lawyers recognized Laurence as among the best lawyers in America for Litigation—Intellectual Property (2018, 2019)
+- Best Lawyers recognized Laurence as among the best lawyers in America for Litigation—Intellectual Property and Commercial Litigation (2018 – 2020)

-- Best Lawyers/U.S. News: Laurence was chosen by his peers as Intellectual Property Lawyer of the Year in San Francisco (2016, 2017), as well as ranked in Commercial and Patent Litigation
+- Best Lawyers/U.S. News: Laurence was chosen by his peers as Intellectual Property Lawyer of the Year in San Francisco (2016, 2017)

 - Super Lawyers magazine included Laurence in its Super Lawyers of Northern California recognitions for Intellectual Property (2017, 2019), IP Litigation, Class Action/Mass Torts and Business Litigation (2016)